 Sheila C. Bair is a Senior Advisor to the Pew Charitable Trusts, an independent non-profit and non-governmental global research and public policy organization.
 She is also Senior Advisor to DLA Piper, an international law firm.
 Prior to August 2011, she was the Chair of the Federal Deposit Insurance Corporation, where she served in that capacity from June 2006 to July 2011.
-From 2002 to 2006, she was the Dean's Professor of Financial Regulatory Policy for the Isenberg School of Management at the University of Massachusetts-Amherst.
+From 2002 to 2006, she was the Dear's Professor of Financial Regulatory Policy for the Isenberg School of Management at the University of Massachusetts-Anherst.
 She also served as Assistant Secretary for Financial Institutions at the U.S. Department of the Treasury from 2001 to 2002, Senior Vice President for Government Relations of the New York Stock Exchange from 1995 to 2000, Commissioner of the Commodity Futures Trading Commission from 1991 to 1995, and as counsel to Kansas Republican Senate Majority Leader Bob Dole from 1981 to 1988.
 Ms. Bair has a bachelor's degree and law degree from the University of Kansas.

-Board/committee membership 2014 atter ndance Other public Board 3 of 3 100% Host Hotel s & Resorts, Inc. Audit 3 of 3 100% Banco San Banco Santander, SA Total 6 of 6 100% Total shares Ownership multiple Securities held and DSUs Total market value of annual retainer Common shares RSUs DSUs Options 2,156 - 2,156 \$87,965 0.44x
+Board/committee membership 2014 attend 2014 attendance Other public company board memberships

+Board 3 of 3 100% Host Hot els & Resorts, Inc.

+Audit 3 of 3 100% Banco Sa antander, SA

+Total 6 of 6 100%

+Securities held Total shares and DSUs Total market value Ownership multiple of annual retainer

+Common shares RSUs DSUs Options

+- - 2,156 - 2,156 \$87,965 0.44x